RaspberryPiFoundation/sense-hat-curriculum/en-GB/tightrope/index.md

 	![screenshot](images/tightrope-xy.png)

 + To display your character, use `set_pixel`.
-You need tp tell `set_pixel` the x and y position of the pixel to set, as well as the colour.
+You need to tell `set_pixel` the x and y position of the pixel to set, as well as the colour.

 	![screenshot](images/tightrope-set-pixel.png)